-Mahali Pa Watoto operates 5 days a week and teaches reading, writing and arithmetic following the Kenya pre-primary syllabus.
+Mahali Pa Watoto operates 5 days a week following the Kenyan national syllabus.

-The children join at age 3 and stay in the school for 3 years when we aim for them to join a local state run primary school - the equivalent of UK junior school.
+The children join at age 3 and stay in the school for 3 years when we aim for them to join a local state run primary school - the equivalent of UK junior school which is free.